debasish-patra-1987/linuxthemestore/README.md

 # LinuxThemesStore
 ## _NativeWay to install linux themes on your desktop_

--  A modern desktop app for discovering, downoading Linux themes, icoirectly from Pling & Opendesktop
+-  A modern desktop app for discovering, downloading Linux themes, directly from Pling & Opendesktop
 - No browser required.
 - Just browse, click, and beautify your desktop!
+- Supports GTK, GNOME Shell, icon, cursor, and KDE Plasma themes.

 Here are some screenshots & video preview